grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 A moment passed before a hatch opened at the top of the sail of the mini-sub, and the head of a man with yellow spiked hair emerged.
 His arms were still inside the sail working controls and he was standing propped on something inside so he could get his head and shoulders up high enough above the fairing to see as he guided it alongside the _Prospect_.

-Bastian opened the hatch to a wet-storage locker on the deck and pulled out some large white rubber bumpers that were flat and deflated after being subjected to the underwater pressure.
-He connected each to a short hose that led to a fixture for the low-pressure compressed air system inside the wet-storage locker, and let a little puff of air into the bumpers until they had been restored to more or less their normal shape.
-Each bumper had a long line that he tied off to recessed deck cleats and lowered down between the two subs.
+Bastian opened the hatch to a wet-storage locker on the deck and pulled out some large white rubber fenders that were flat and deflated after being subjected to the underwater pressure.
+He connected each to a short hose that led to a fixture for the low-pressure compressed air system inside the wet-storage locker, and let a little puff of air into the fenders until they had been restored to more or less their normal shape.
+Each fender had a long line that he tied off to recessed deck cleats and lowered down between the two subs.

 "Toss a line!" the main in the mini-sub yelled as he let the engine run on idle and stepped over the fairing.
 He was wearing tall rubber boots as he ran up the washed deck of the small sub.
 The boots were pulled over leather pants that were originally probably black, but now were cracked and gray at the seams and joints.
 From the left side of his broken leather belt hung a couple of sizes of adjustable wrenches, the finish on the them beat away, matte and rusting in places, from years of banging against each other like chimes.
 He wore a faded black denim vest from which the sleeves had been inexpertly removed leaving stray threads of denim trailing behind him in the breeze and exposing a pair of sinewy arms.